EmbeddedPaul166/Gesture-Classification-in-Real-Time/README.md

 11. Dense layer, 5 neurons, Softmax activation

 ### Benchmarking
-Framerate fluctuates between 8-12 FPS.
-Sometimes, depending on the system load it may drop lower for a second.
+Framerate fluctuates between 13-20 FPS when using external HDMI display and 8-12 FPS when using SSH with X-server.
 Convolutional neural network was trained on a custom dataset of 20000 black and white 45x45 images with split of 70% 15% 15% for training, validation and test data.
 It achieved 96% accuracy on test dataset.
 ### Running
 Before running you'll need to compile C++ dynamic library.
 To do that change directory to cpp_cuda and input: